aretu/aretu.github.io/compact-cv.md

 I am a 34 years old Contract Researcher in Istituto Nazionale di Geofisica e Vulcanologia (Rome, Italy).
 My research is interdisciplinary, spanning in the fields of Structural Geology and Rock Deformation.
 I am devoted to the study of the seismic source by integrating classic Structural Geology methods (microstructural observations with electron microscopy, x-ray diffraction, Raman and FTIR spectroscopy) with innovative laboratory experiments that reproduce the extreme deformation conditions during earthquakes or landslide collapses, with a particular interest in developing novel techniques that allow us to measure the highest possible number of observables to better understand what controls the natural phenomena reproduced in the laboratory.

-## Research achievements
+## Publications list
-I present here a short list of publications to highlight my research interests.

--
+A full [publications list](https://aretu.github.io/publications/) is available.

 ## Peer recognition
 - 2017: Outstanding Student Poster and PICO Award, European Geosciences Union.